KPDX: As a Fox affiliate

 By 1988, KPTV was one of several Fox affiliates across the country that were disappointed with the young network's weak programming offerings.
 KPTV subsequently disaffiliated from the network that year and reverted to being an independent station.
 KPDX assumed the market's Fox affiliation on August 29, 1988.
-However, until 1993, the station was a de facto independent station because Fox would have only select days of primetime programming at that time (it would finally have programming on all seven days a week in 1993).
-The station relocated its studios to a new building located on NE Union Avenue (now Martin Luther King Jr. Boulevard) in Portland by 1989, by which point they had rebranded themselves as 'Fox 49'.
+However, until 1993, the station was a de facto independent station because Fox would have only select days of prime time programming at that time (it would finally have programming on all seven days a week in 1993).
+The station relocated its studios to a new building located on NE Union Avenue (now Martin Luther King Jr. Boulevard) in Portland by 1989, by which point they had rebranded themselves as "Fox 49".

 Columbia River Television sold the station to Cannell Communications, a broadcast group owned by television producer and author Stephen J. Cannell in 1992.
-Cannell sold both KPDX and sister station WHNS in Greenville, South Carolina to First Media Television in 1994.
+Cannell sold both KPDX and sister station WHNS in Greenville, South Carolina, to First Media Television in 1994.
 The station began to add more talk and children's programs in the 1990s.
-KPDX and WHNS were acquired by Meredith Corporation in 1997.
+The First Media stations, including KPDX, WHNS, and KFXO-LP in Bend, Oregon, were acquired by Meredith Corporation for $435 million in 1997.
 It gradually drew closer to KPTV as Fox came into its own as a network.